logingood/jirash/README.md

 Use go get:
 ````
-go get github.com/murat1985/jirash
+go get github.com/logingood/jirash
 ````
-package would be installed into your $GOBIN path, e.g.:
+package will be installed into your $GOBIN path, e.g.:
 ```
 /usr/local/go/bin
 ```

 ## Configuration

 Configuration would be automatically generated on first run and stored at
 ```
 ~/.jirashell.json
 ```

-Bare in mind your password from JIRA there is in clear text, if it is not acceptable for you don't use this script.
+Note: your password from Jira is stored in clear text.
+If it is not acceptable for you don't use this script.

 ## Example of usage:

-Get all tickets related to username
+Get all tickets for a user
 ```
 jirash all
 ```

-Create a JIRA issue
+Create a new issue
 ```
 jirash create "Test issue" "Test issue description"
 ```

 Mark issue as in progress
 ```
 jirash inprogress "ISSUE-123"
 ```

 Resolve issue
 ```
 jirash close "ISSUE-123"
 ```

-For OS X (Darwin) browser window with issue would be opened for you.
+For macOS (Darwin) browser window with issue would be opened for you.

 ## TODO